 Corewell Health in West Michigan

-The Corewell Health – Grand Rapids/Michigan State University Diagnostic Radiology Residency offers a robust training experience with a case volume among the top in the nation, including cases in rare diseases and post-transplant studies.
+The Corewell Health – Grand Rapids/Michigan State University Diagnostic Radiology Residency offers a robust training experience with a case volume among the top in the nation, including cases in rare diseases, trauma, and post-transplant studies.

 Mission statement